 White Paper and Research

-FPS is the ONLY Patient RESPITE support care entity in oncology with reported patient and caregiver outcomes.
+FPS is the ONLY Patient RESPITE support care entity in oncology with reported patient and caregiver Family Health Outcomes and Patient Outcome Measures.

 When you invest in FPS and our families, you get scientifically supported results.
 For the past 18 years, we have chronicled the improved outcomes of oncology patients and their families.
 The For Pete Sake Patient Registry is a longitudinal study that measures the results of the care provided.